-3.13 ADJUSTING AND CLEANING
+3.12 ADJUSTING AND CLEANING

 - A. Adjust all work as required to insure systems perform as designed and as intended, including but not limited to the following: - 1.
-Adjust all registers and diffusers to insure even air distribution free of objectionable drafts.
-Include all new and all existing to remain registers and diffusers on systems where HVAC modifications are made. - 2.
-Adjust all hangers and supports to insure proper piping slope, alignment of flexible connections, even loadings, proper venting and draining, proper control over thermal expansion, etc. - 3.
+Adjust all hangers and supports to insure proper piping slope, alignment of flexible connections, even loadings, proper venting and draining, proper control over thermal expansion, etc. - 2.
 Adjust all mechanical equipment insuring it runs properly as intended, providing the performance specified and required, and as required to maintain all warrantees. - B. Clean work furnished or provided as part of Heating Work, including but not limited to equipment, control panels and devices. - 1.
 Refer to and comply with Section 01 50 00 Temporary Facilities and Controls for additional requirements for cleaning during construction and Section 01 77 00 Closeout Procedures for additional requirements for final cleaning. - 2.
 Remove debris, leftover piping, tubing, metal, insulation, cartons, papers, etc., resulting from Heating Work. - 3.
 Remove all rust, dirt, oil, etc. from Heating Work to be painted and maintain in condition ready for painting. - 4.
 Clean inside and outside of all equipment and distribution systems provided including (but not limited to) following: - a.
 All enclosures. - b.
 Remove all rust, oils, and similar contamination from all equipment, piping and supports to be painted, and leave components ready for painting. - c.
 Remove debris, leftover piping, wiring, tubing, metal, insulation, cartons, papers, and similar items left in building or on Site.
 Clean building as often as necessary and when directed by Architect. - C. Final Cleaning: In addition to requirements specified in Section 01 77 00 Closeout Procedures and other sections in Division 23, provide following measures. - 1.
-Where heating units have been used to provide temporary heat, clean all permanent filters, replace all disposable filters, and clean all ducts, blowers, and coils. - 2.
-Clean all piping strainers and replace all "startup" screens with permanent screens. - 3.
+Clean all piping strainers and replace all "startup" screens with permanent screens. - 2.
 Provide written notification to Architect upon completion of all final cleaning procedures and request inspection of final cleaning.

-3.14 DEMONSTRATION OF COMPLETED SYSTEMS:
+3.13 DEMONSTRATION OF COMPLETED SYSTEMS: